GCTC-NTGC/gc-digital-talent/documentation/definition-of-done.md

 - Step-by-step testing instructions
 - At least one peer review approval
-- If the route to a live page has been changed, a Permanent Redirect (301) has also been added to the `nginx` conf files
 - Build pipeline successful, including passing tests for:
   - TypeScript linting
   - PHPUnit testing